-Veterans, 675 F.2d at 1327.
+A fee application must provide sufficient detail so as to allow the court to make an independent determination of whether the charges are reasonable.
+See Nat'l Ass'n of Concerned Veterans, 675 F.2d at 1327.
 The plaintiff's invoice "need not present the exact number of minutes spent[,] nor the precise activity to which each hour was devoted[,] nor the specific attainments of each attorney."
 Holbrook, 305 F. Supp.
 2d at 45 (quoting Nat'l Ass'n of Concerned Veterans, 675 F.2d at 1327); see also Smith v.
 District of Columbia, 466 F. Supp.
 2d 151, 158 (D.D.C.
 2006).
 Yet a fee petition that does not identify the specific attorneys who performed each respective activity is considered insufficiently detailed.
 Gray v.
-District of Columbia, 2011 WL 1561553, at \2 n.5 (D.D.C.
+District of Columbia, 2011 WL 1561553, at 2 n.5 (D.D.C.
 Apr.
 26, 2011).
 Without such information, the court is unable to evaluate whether an attorney's hourly billable rate and billed hours are reasonable.
 Hensley v.
 Eckerhart, 461 U.S. 424, 433 (1983); see also Blackman v.
 District of Columbia, 397 F. Supp.
 2d 12, 14 (D.D.C.
 2005) (applying Hensley in the IDEA context).

 Here, the plaintiff's failure to match the tasks with the respective attorneys who undertook them creates ambiguity as to whether the task was performed by an attorney or a paralegal.
 Moreover, if the task was indeed carried out by an attorney, the plaintiff's failure to identify that person by name leaves uncertainty as to his or her level of experience.
-Because the fee petition fails to provide sufficient detail as to who undertook each individual activity, the court cannot ascertain whether the hourly billing rate for each respective task is reasonable, and thus cannot determine whether the plaintiff's overall request for attorney's fees is reasonable.
+Because the fee petition fails to provide sufficient detail as to who undertook each individual activity, the court cannot ascertain whether the hourly billing rate for each respective task is reasonable, and thus cannot determine whether the plaintiff's requested attorney's fees are reasonable.

 Even if the plaintiff's fee petition is somewhat deficient, however, complete denial of fees is inappropriate.
 See Jordan v.
-Dep't of Justice, 691 F.2d 514, 518 (D.C.
+Dep't of Justice, 691 F.2d 514, 518-19 (D.C.
 Cir.
 1982) (holding that complete denial of fees should be reserved for only extreme situations, such as when the petitioner offers no affidavits or timesheets, or when the application is filed in bad faith).
 The court may, instead, reduce the overall fee award to account for such deficiencies.
-See Hensley, 461 U.S. at 433 (noting that "[w]here the documentation of hours is inadequate, the district court may reduce the award accordingly"); Role Models Am., Inc. v.
+See Hensley, 461 U.S. at 433 ("[w]here the documentation of hours is inadequate, the district court may reduce the award accordingly"); Role Models Am., Inc. v.
 Brownlee, 353 F.3d 962, 973 (D.C.
 Cir.
 2004) (reducing overall fee award by fifty percent where documentation of time records was deficient); In re Olson, 884 F.2d 1415, 1428 (D.C.
 Cir.
 1989) (applying an overall reduction where time entries were inadequate).
 The court accordingly reduces the overall fee award by twenty-five percent to account for these and, as indicated below, other deficiencies in the plaintiff's fee petition.